aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/workbook-conversions/txt-to-excel/_index.md

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Txt-OpeningCSVFiles-1.py" >}}

-## **Opening CSV files and replacing invalid characters**
+## **Opening CSV Files and Replacing Invalid Characters**

-In Excel, when CSV file with special characters is opened, the characters are automatically replaced.
-The same is done by Aspose.Cells API which is demonstrated in the code example given below.
+In Excel, when a CSV file with special characters is opened, the characters are automatically replaced.
+The same is done by the Aspose.Cells API, as demonstrated in the code example below.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Txt-OpeningCSVFilesAndReplacingInvalidCharacters-1.py" >}}

 ## **Opening Tab Delimited Files**

-Tab delimited (Text) file contains spreadsheet data but without any formatting.
+Tab‑delimited (text) files contain spreadsheet data but without any formatting.
 Data is arranged in rows and columns like in tables and spreadsheets.
-Basically, a tab delimited file is a special kind of plain text file with a tab between each column.
+Basically, a tab‑delimited file is a special kind of plain text file with a tab between each column.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Txt-OpeningTabDelimitedFiles-1.py" >}}

-## **Opening Tab-Separated Values (TSV) Files**
+## **Opening Tab‑Separated Values (TSV) Files**

-Tab-separated values (TSV) file contains spreadsheet data but without any formatting.
-It is the same with Tab Delimited file where data is arranged in rows and columns like in tables and spreadsheets.
+Tab‑separated values (TSV) files contain spreadsheet data but without any formatting.
+They are the same as tab‑delimited files, where data is arranged in rows and columns like in tables and spreadsheets.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Txt-OpeningTSVFiles-1.py" >}}

-## **Advance topics**
+## **Advanced Topics**
 - [Load or Import CSV file with Formulas](/cells/python-net/load-or-import-csv-file-with-formulas/)
 - [Reading CSV File with Multiple Encodings](/cells/python-net/reading-csv-file-with-multiple-encodings/)